 TUM Asia administrates the TUM Bachelor degrees together with the Singapore Institute of Technology (SIT).
 GCE ‘A’ Levels, Polytechnic Diploma and international qualification holders may apply for the TUM Bachelor degrees.

-Interested students may apply for the TUM Bachelor of Science programmes from 11 January to 19 March 2017.
+Interested students may apply for the TUM Bachelor of Science programmes from January to March every year.

 Applications are accepted at our partner university’s admission site: https://admission.singaporetech.edu.sg